 Hypothalamic sensing of Leptin determines if one is a fat burner or sugar burner

 The unhealthy situation of being a fat burner is the result of the hypothalamus (energy controlling gland in the brain) signaling the cells of our bodies to ONLY burn sugar, instead of fat.

 - This is the result of leptin hormone levels that have gone so high (above 9.0 ng/ml) that the hypothalamus has become unable to understand the leptin signals.

 - Leptin is a messenger molecule made in fat cells that communicates to the hypothalamus to inform how much energy is stored in the body.

-- Unless leptin levels go lower and stay between 4.0 ng/ml and 9.0 ng/ml, people will find that they continue to gain fat over the years until their fat cells become resistant to leptin and insulin.
-Then they will then become diabetic because their cells are no longer able to convert excess sugar to fat.
+- Unless leptin levels go lower and stay between 4.0 ng/ml and 9.0 ng/ml, people will find that they continue to gain fat over the years until their cells become resistant to Leptin and Insulin.
+Eventually, such a person may become diabetic once cells are resistant and cannot easily convert excess sugar to fat.

 - So, Leptin levels are THE KEY to everything regarding body fat management.

 - When leptin levels are above 9.0 and the cells of the body become both leptin and insulin resistant, that person will then find it difficult to keep their blood sugars at normal levels and will begin to:

 Changing Back Into a Fat Burner